rfema: Getting Started

 .

-The FEMA API does not require and API key, meaning no further setup
+The FEMA API does not require an API key, meaning no further setup steps

 Available Datasets